warbe-maker/VBA-Component-Management/README.md

 Private Sub Workbook_Open()
-    '~~ The below statement has no effect unless this (the Workbook serviced by CompMan) '~~ is opened from within the configured 'Serviced Development & Test Folder'. mCompManClient.CompManService mCompManClient.SRVC_UPDATE_OUTDATED, HOSTED_RAWS
+    '~~ The below statement has no effect unless this (the Workbook serviced by CompMan) '~~ is opened from within the configured 'Serviced Development and Test Folder'. mCompManClient.CompManService mCompManClient.SRVC_UPDATE_OUTDATED, HOSTED_RAWS

     '~~ The below statement has no effect unless this (the Workbook being synchronized by CompMan)